Maximum lilkelihood estimation in the $\beta$-model: Existence of the MLE: Finite sample bounds

-In this section we derive sufficient conditions that imply existence of the MLE with large probability as the size of the network $n$ grows.
-We will make the simplifying assumption that $N_{i,j} = N_n$, for all $i$ and $j$, where $N_n \geq 1$ could itself depend on $n$.
+In this section we exploit the geometry of the boundary of $P_n$ from Lemma~\ref{lemMP} to derive sufficient conditions that imply the existence of the MLE with large probability as the size of the network $n$ grows.
+These conditions essentially guarantee that the probability of observing any of the super-exponentially many (in $n$) co-facial sets of $P_n$ is polynomially small in $n$.
+Unlike in previous analyses, our result does not require the network to be dense.